apivideo/api.video-documentation/live-streaming/list-live-streams.md

 - `streamKey` - A string representing the stream key that allows you to stream videos to a specific live stream container
 - `name` - A string representing the name of your live stream
 - `sortBy` - A string indicating how you want the results sorted, options include createdAt, publishedAt, name. createdAt - the time a livestream was created using the specified streamKey. publishedAt - the time a livestream was published using the specified streamKey. name - the name of the livestream.
-If you choose one of the time-based options, the time is presented in ISO-8601 format.
+If you choose one of the time-based options, the time is presented in ATOM UTC format.
 - `sortOrder` - A string indicating the order in which to sort everything.
 Allowed: asc, desc.
 Ascending for date and time means that earlier values precede later ones.
 Descending means that latter values precede earlier ones.
 The title is 0-9 and A-Z ascending and Z-A, 9-0 descending.
 - `currentPage` - Choose the search results page to return—minimum value: 1.
 - `pageSize` - Choose the number of results per page.
 Allowed values: 1-100, default is 25.